A Walton family member is the owner of the yacht Aquila (ex Cakewalk), the largest private luxury yacht built in the US since the 1930s.

 Ann Walton is married to Stanley Kroenke

 Stan Kroenke an American entrepreneur.
 He is the founder of Kroenke Sports & Entertainment.
 Kroenke Sports & Entertainment (KSE) is an American sports and entertainment holding company.
 Kroenke is the largest shareholder of Premier League football (soccer) club Arsenal, and he also owns the NBA team Denver Nuggets,, the NHL team Colorado Avalanche, the NFH team Loas Angelos Rams and the soccer team Colorado Rapids.
-His net worth is estimated at US$ 8.1 billion.
+The net worth of Stan Kroenke is estimated at US$ 8.1 billion.

 Ann Walton and Stan Kroenke live in a large ranch in Columbia Missouri.
 The 84 acre ranch has a private golf course and a large outdoor pool.